|At quite a distance, a cheetah cub.|

 On Wednesday, in Kruger, visiting with friends and spotting lots of stunning wildlife, we had many excellent photos ops which we’ll continue to share over the next few days.

-We were especially excited to have finally seen “cats” in Kruger for the first time since our arrival as shown in today’s above photos.
-For some odd reason, lions and leopards have alluded us while in South Africa.
-Although in Kenya, we saw the Big 5 in the first 10 hours, we’ve yet to so here.
+We were especially excited to have finally seen “cats” in Kruger for the first time since our arrival, as shown in today’s above photos.
+For some odd reason, lions and leopards have alluded to us while in South Africa.
+Although we saw the Big 5 in the first 10 hours in Kenya, we’ve yet to do so here.

 |Large crocodile sunning on the bank of the Sabie River.|

-Of course, everyone wants to see lions and leopards, as two of the Big 5.
-For us, cats of any breed, are exciting and rewarding to spot, although we’re not fixated on the Big 5.
-I suppose for most safari-fans the desire to lions and leopards is fueled by their elusive nature and infrequent sightings.
+Of course, everyone wants to see lions and leopards as two of the Big 5.
+For us, cats of any breed are exciting and rewarding to spot, although we’re not fixated on the Big 5.
+I suppose for most safari fans, the desire for lions and leopards is fueled by their elusive nature and infrequent sightings.

 |A “bloat” (appropriately named) of hippos in the Sabie River.|

 Now, at 12:30 pm Friday, we’re situated on the veranda on yet another gorgeous and sunny day.
 The temp is 27C (80.6F), and although it will cool down considerably when darkness falls, we have no doubt we’ll all be comfortable on the veranda for our dinner party as more nature comes to call in the evening.